-When suspended from school, the parent/carer has the legal duty to ensure the student is not in a public place during school hours - except when there is an urgent necessity such as a medical appointment - or near the school during times when students are arriving or leaving.
+During a suspension, the parent/carer has the legal duty to ensure the student is not in a public place during school hours - except when there is an urgent necessity such as a medical appointment.
 Students cannot represent the school in sporting fixtures or go on trips or visits during a temporary suspension.

 At the end of the period of suspension, the student will attend a readmission meeting with a parent/carer.
 This meeting will seek to identify barriers to successful learning and any support that may be required.
 A re-admission contract will be signed before return to lessons.

-Should the readmission meeting not be successful, further action may be taken.
-These may include, but are not limited to, extending the exclusion, requiring the student to work apart from the main cohort within the ReBooT suite or working with a senior member of staff until such time as the students has demonstrated they are able to work safely in their lessons.
+Unsuccessful readmission meetings may lead to an extension of the exclusion or the requirement of the student to work apart from the main cohort within the ReBooT suite until such time as the student has demonstrated they are able to work safely in their lessons.